BenoitDelec/FadalBazooka.github.io/index.md

 ### Available data

 <img src="assets/img/wikidata_logo.png" alt="wikidata_logo" width="150" style="float:right"/>
 We acquired data from [*Quotebank : A Corpus of Quotations from a Decade of News*](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf).
 It is a dataset of 178 million unique, speaker-attributed quotations that were extracted from 196 million English news articles crawled from over 377 thousand web domains between August 2008 and April 2020.
 However, our analysis was restricted from the start of 2015 to mid-2020.
-In addition, we used the free and open knowledge base *Wikidata* in order to get speaker's attributes such as nationalities and occupations.
+In addition, we used the free and open knowledge base *Wikidata* in order to get speaker's attributes such as nationalities, dates of births and occupations.

 ### Focus & Research questions

-We will focus on observing changes in the speakers’ opinion on the topics of gender equality and same-sex relations, depending on their nationality, age, as well as possibly occupation, and quote date.
+We will focus on observing changes in the speakers’ opinions on the topics of gender equality and same-sex relationships, depending on their nationality, age, as well as occupation.
 It is also of interest to compare opinions within countries before and after national events, such as same-sex marriage legalization.
-This bring us to the following questions:
+This brings us to the following questions:

 - How legalization of same-sex marriage influenced the opinion of the authors of the quotes?
-- Which features of the speakers have the most impact on their sentiment regarding the LGBT community ?
+- Which features of the speakers mostly impact their sentiment regarding the LGBT community?
-  * Which countries’ opinions significantly contrast with others ?
+  * Which countries’ opinions significantly contrast with others?
-  * Are singers more friendly to the LGBT community than LGBT activists?
+  * Are artists more friendly to the LGBT community than LGBT activists?
-  *
+  * Are older people really anti-LGBT ?
 - Is it possible to predict speaker's attributes based on quotes ?

-Before answering to these questions, let's first have a visual look on our dataset.
+Before answering these questions, let's first visualize our dataset!

 ### First glimpse at the data

 <!--- _(add bar plot)!_ -->
 {% include years_distribution.html %}
-Each year from 2015 to 2019 is composed between 20K to 50K quotes.
-The number of quotes in 2020 is below 10K as we only had access to a part of the year!
+Each year from 2015 to 2019 is composed of 20'000 to 50'000 quotes.
+The number of quotes in 2020 is below 10'000 as we only had access to a part of the year.
-Most of the quotes are related to the LGBT community (~40%), whereas the feminism topic is a bit less represented (~6-7%).
-However, we have access to enough data to make a complete analysis on gender norms.
+Most of the quotes are related to the LGBT community (~40%), whereas the feminism topic is a bit less represented (~6%).
+However, we had access to enough data to make a complete analysis of gender issues.

 <!--- _(add bar plot)!_ -->
 {% include gender_distribution2.html %}

-While over 60% of the speakers are men, the *Other* category represents about 6% which in descending order of frequency appears like: [transgender female](https://en.wikipedia.org/wiki/Trans_woman), [gender fluid](https://www.health.harvard.edu/blog/gender-fluidity-what-it-means-and-why-support-matters-2020120321544), [transgender male](https://en.wikipedia.org/wiki/Trans_man), [non binary](https://en.wikipedia.org/wiki/Non-binary_gender), [bigender](https://gender.fandom.com/wiki/Bigender), [genderqueer](https://www.webmd.com/a-to-z-guides/what-does-genderqueer-mean), [shemale](https://en.wikipedia.org/wiki/Shemale), [two-spirit](https://en.wikipedia.org/wiki/Two-spirit), [third gender](https://en.wikipedia.org/wiki/Third_gender).
+While over 60% of the speakers are men and over 32% are women, the *Other* category represents about 6% which, in descending order of frequency, appears as: [transgender female](https://en.wikipedia.org/wiki/Trans_woman), [gender fluid](https://www.health.harvard.edu/blog/gender-fluidity-what-it-means-and-why-support-matters-2020120321544), [transgender male](https://en.wikipedia.org/wiki/Trans_man), [non binary](https://en.wikipedia.org/wiki/Non-binary_gender), [bigender](https://gender.fandom.com/wiki/Bigender), [genderqueer](https://www.webmd.com/a-to-z-guides/what-does-genderqueer-mean), [shemale](https://en.wikipedia.org/wiki/Shemale), [two-spirit](https://en.wikipedia.org/wiki/Two-spirit), [third gender](https://en.wikipedia.org/wiki/Third_gender).

 The disparity between speakers can also be seen in their nationality and occupation distributions:

 {% include occ_nats_dictribution.html %}

-American politicians are the ones talking the most on the gender norms, followed by actors and journalists.
+Americans and politicians are the ones talking the most about gender issues.
+Actors and journalists are also recurring occupations.
 Without surprise, LGBTIQ+ rights activists are also quite present.

 Before taking a look at what our data can explain, let's get back to some programming concepts we will need in this analysis.